-Located north of Quebec City, the city of Saguenay is along the Saguenay River that joins the St. Lawrence River.
-With an abundance of snow each winter, this area offers lots of outdoor activities along with a national park.
-As an area that most travelers are unfamilar, it offers a more European flair than most other winter destinations in North America.
-Visitors will enjoy a pristine boreal forest, known for its beauty and peacefulness.
-The area offers an ideal location for outdoor winter activities like a guided snowshoe trek through a postcard or learn to mush on a dogsled trek.
-After a day in the forest, visitors can sample the flavors of the boreal forest or Quebecois favorites then retreat a cabin or chalet for an unforgettable winter escape with this 3 day Itinerary for Saguenay, Canada in winter.
+The pristine winter wonderland in Northern Quebec awaits.
+Departing out of Quebec City, the city of Saguenay sits on the Saguenay River which joins the St. Lawrence River.
+Visitors gravitate to this area for its abundance of snow.
+With outdoor activities leading the way, travelers can enjoy a national park.
+Visitors can also enjoy a pristine boreal forest, known for its beauty and peacefulness.
+Outdoor winter activities like a guided snowshoe trek through a postcard or learning to mush on a dogsled are some of the unique things to do in Saguenay.
+With all that activity, visitors will be hungry.
+So sample the flavors of the boreal forest or Quebecois favorites before retreating to a cabin or chalet for an unforgettable winter escape.
+Here is the best 3-day Itinerary for Saguenay, Canada, in winter.

 What to do in Saguenay during the Winter

+As an area that most travelers are unfamiliar with, it offers a more European flair than most other winter destinations in North America.
 Located about 200 km (120 miles) from Quebec City, Canada, Saguenay is part of the Saguenay-Lac-Saint-Jean region.
-Originally settled as Chicoutimi, a French trading post for fur trappers in 1676, it offers more French speakers than Montreal or even Quebec City,
+Originally settled as Chicoutimi, a French trading post for fur trappers in 1676, this area is home to more French speakers than Montreal or even Quebec City.

-For your trip, be sure to pack high quality winter outdoor gear for your winter weekend, including ski gear and mid calf snow boots.
+For your trip, pack high-quality winter outdoor gear for your winter weekend, including ski gear and mid-calf snow boots.

 Day 1 Arrive at Cap au Leste

-For the first of the 3 day Itinerary for Saguenay Canada in Winter, stay at the local chalet.
-Set among the pines and along the shores of the Saguenay Fjord, guests will enjoy the rustic, yet refined ambience of a secluded inn.
-With several chalets for your winter retreat, each offers with a variety of rooms with a common area outside your ensuite room.
-Most area outfitted with cozy seating, a stove and small library to sit back and savor the views of the Saguenay Fjord.
+For the first day of a 3-day Itinerary for Saguenay, Canada, in Winter, check in at the local chalet, Cap au Leste.
+Along the shores of the Saguenay Fjord and set among the pines, guests will enjoy the rustic, yet refined ambience of the secluded inn.
+Cap au Leste offers several chalets, each offering a variety of rooms with a common area outside your ensuite room.
+Most areas are outfitted with cozy common seating, a stove and a small library to sit back and savor the views of the Saguenay Fjord.

-The Mukushan is located on-site in the main lodge and offers hot meals.
-Combing Canadian and boreal influences, the meals are created by a French chef.
-Starting with a breakfast buffet, guests can enjoy all their meals at The Mukushan, including lunch.
-The dinner services is three courses.
+The restaurant, the Mukushan, is located on-site in the main lodge and offers a breakfast buffet, lunch and dinner.
+Fusing Canadian and boreal influences, the meals are created by a French chef.
+Starting with breakfast, guests can enjoy the view of the river through its dining room.
+The Mukushan dinner service has three courses.

-Located downstairs, guests can slip into the heated indoor pool for swim.
-Afterwards, guests can take in the view from its sauna that boasts windows overlooking the fjord.
+Located downstairs, guests can slip into the heated indoor pool for a swim.
+Afterward, guests can take in the view from its sauna that boasts windows overlooking the fjord.
 It is one of the top experiences at the Cap au Leste.

-For adventures during the day on Cap au Leste’s property, guests can get outfitted with snowshoes to explore the pristine landscape.
-Or for a unique Quebecious experiences, guests can arrange a dogsled trek through the backcountry with a team of huskies.
+During the day, guests can get outfitted with snowshoes to explore the pristine landscape at Cap au Leste’.
+For a unique Quebecious experience, guests can arrange a dogsled trek through the backcountry with a team of huskies.
 Snowmobiling is also available at Cap au Leste.
 All winter activities start at the main lodge building.

 Cap au Leste is located at 555 Chemin du Cap a l’Est in Sainte-Rose-du-Nord.
 It’s 39 km from Saguenay and 43 km from Monts-Valin National Park.